RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 }
 ```

-Now, to test our macro we run the code in main.rs with cargo run src/main.rs.
+Now, to test our macro we run the code in main.rs with `cargo run src/main.rs`.

 We get this output: